Private Pilot Weight and Balance — Practice Problems with Worked Solutions

 The Scenario

-You are flying a Cessna 172S.
+You’re flying a Cessna 172S.
 The aircraft’s Weight and Balance Record shows an empty weight of 1,734 lbs with a CG arm of 40.5 inches.
-You have the following occupants and load:
+Loading is as follows:

 Step-by-Step Solution